 Campbell University Divinity School reserves the right to limit admissions for any reason to ensure the quality of the degree programs and to maintain the purposes for which the school was established.
-Additional documentation, including standardized test results, and educational references may be requested from applicants to determine their readiness for graduate theological education.
+Additional documentation may be requested from applicants to determine their readiness for graduate theological education.
 The Admissions Committee reviews all applications, determines eligibility, and makes recommendations for admission.
 Materials submitted in support of an application are not released for other purposes and cannot be returned to the applicant.